mirthbottle/ghg/README.md

 - split up electricity/heating to commercial vs residential
 - split up transportation to commercial/business vs household
 - customer discovery A/B testing
+- add labels to d3 pi charts
+- modify d3 so that outter rings can be the higher level instead
+- learn to export json from python

 # data
 <http://www.wri.org/our-work/project/cait-climate-data-explorer/maps-data>